Marcia Hines: Early life

+Career

 1970–1974: Hair and Jesus Christ Superstar

-At the age of 16, Hines was discovered by Australian entrepreneur Harry M. Miller and director Jim Sharman who were visiting the U.S. to audition African-American singers in preparation for the new season of the Australian stage production of Hair, which had already premiered in Sydney on 6 June, 1969.
+At the age of 16, Hines was discovered by Australian entrepreneur Harry M. Miller and director Jim Sharman who were visiting the U.S. to audition African-American singers in preparation for the new season of the Australian stage production of Hair, which had already premiered in Sydney on 6 June 1969.
 Because she was underage, Miller was made her legal guardian.
 When she made her debut in April 1970, Hines became the youngest person in the world to play a featured role in any production of Hair.
 It was produced by Miller and directed by Sharman.
 Fellow performers included Keith Glass, Sharon Redd, Reg Livermore, John Waters and Victor Willis.
-During the show's run Hines learned she was pregnant; her daughter, Deni Hines, was born on 4 September, 1970, and nine days later Hines returned to the stage to continue her role.
+During the show's run Hines learned she was pregnant; her daughter, Deni Hines, was born on 4 September 1970, and nine days later Hines returned to the stage to continue her role.
 The show was a major success.
 Hines was well received and an Australian tour followed.
-Miller and Sharman approached her to play Mary Magdalene in the Australian production of Jesus Christ Superstar and Hines assumed the role from Michele Fawdon in the summer of 1973 with Hines' tenure in the role until February 1974 making her a major star in Australia.
-Other cast members included Trevor White, Jon English, Doug Parkinson, Stevie Wright and John Paul Young.
+Miller and Sharman approached her to play Mary Magdalene in the Australian production of Jesus Christ Superstar and Hines assumed the role from Michele Fawdon in the summer of 1973 with Hines's tenure in the role until February 1974 making her a major star in Australia.
+Other cast members included Trevor White, Jon English, Doug Parkinson, Stevie Wright, John Paul Young and Rory O'Donoghue.